-The best travel cribs are part comfort, part portability, and all magic.
-But there’s a lot to consider when you’re on the hunt for the right portable crib.
-You want it to be small enough that it’s easy to pack into a car or onto an airplane, but big enough that your baby will be able to sleep comfortably and safely in it on vacation until they’re ready to transition into a big-kid bed.
+As I started researching and then testing the travel cribs, I realized the best of the best are part comfort, part portability, and all magic.
+Because there’s a lot to consider when you’re on the hunt for the right portable crib—you want it to be small enough that it’s easy to pack into a car or onto an airplane, but big enough that your baby will be able to sleep comfortably and safely in it on vacation until they’re ready to transition into a big-kid bed.

-There’s also the ease-of-set-up factor: No one needs to be wrestling with a portable baby bed in the middle of the night in a desperate effort to transition a sleeping little one from the car seat to travel crib.
+There’s also the ease-of-set-up factor: A lesson I only needed to learn once is that no one needs to be wrestling with a portable baby bed in the middle of the night in a desperate effort to transition a sleeping little one from the car seat to travel crib.

 The Best Travel Cribs to Bring on Vacation

 Find the right travel crib and suddenly sleeping away from home feels at least 60 percent more manageable.
-With that in mind, we’ve rounded up the best travel cribs on the market and given you the details you need to make an informed decision.
-Consider it our contribution to helping everyone in your family sleep a little easier on vacation.
+With that in mind, I put together this list of my favorite travel cribs on the market and given you the details you need to make an informed decision.
+Consider it my contribution to helping everyone in your family sleep a little easier on vacation.

 Anyone considering the Baby Bjorn Travel Light Crib should also consider the Guava Family Lotus Travel Crib.
 These two travel cribs are similar in many ways, but each offers compelling unique features.
 The Lotus Travel Crib packs into a lightweight and very portable shape, a narrowish boxy case that comes with both an over-the-shoulder carrying strap and comfortable backpack straps that make it easy to travel with.